John Scott, 1st Earl of Clonmell: Character

 Many of Scott's contemporaries viewed him harshly: one verdict was that "it is hard to believe that the office of Lord Chief Justice could be attained by a man most superficially read in the law... (whose character was) wholly at variance with truth and justice".
-Elrington Ball described him as "an extraordinarily able man and an equally ambitious one.
+F. Elrington Ball described him as "an extraordinarily able man and an equally ambitious one.
 As he has revealed to us in his diary he had from the first no misgiving as to the object of his life being personal success, and although he wore out his mind and body in reaching his goal he made it against desperate odds."

 M. J. Craig said of Scott's diary – 'Parts of the diary are extremely funny, but too long to quote here; and other reasons forbid.'
 Its publication did considerable damage to his reputation: the public were shocked by the savage attacks on his judicial colleagues, including some, like Hugh Carleton, who had always regarded him as a friend.

 Scott was a prominent figure in Jonah Barrington's Memoirs, and the butt of many of John Philpot Currans jokes.
 He was also the subject of a play by John (Purcell) O'Donovan, Copperfaced Jack (1963).
 Copper Face Jacks, founded in 1996, is a popular Dublin nightclub on Harcourt Street (part of the Jackson Court Hotel).